Why Reducing Is Better Than Recycling

 Does it prevent the item you bought from ending up there?
 Absolutely not.
 It just took a little while longer.

-The question then arises, so if recycling isn't the best option then what should we be doing?
+The question then arises, if recycling isn't the best option then what should we be doing?
 You should continue to recycle, for one.
 But you should be aiming to reduce the amount you are recycling by limiting your consumption of disposable materials.
 If you're not planning on keeping it for a while, why spend money on it?
 Consider impact over convenience.
 Instead of relying on recycling to cover up your consumption, focus on bringing less trash into your life.
-This is the only way to truly reduce your environmental footprint and stop using non-renewable resources.
+This is the only way to truly reduce your environmental footprint and avoid the loss of non-renewable resources.

 Tips to help: